Remote Entanglement in Lattice Surgery: To Distill, or Not to Distill: Methods

 Entanglement distillation reduces the required code distance from $d_s^{*}(p_{\mathrm{raw}})$ to $d_s^{*}(p_{\mathrm{eff}})$, lowering the per-round purified pair requirement to $n^{\mathrm{round}}(p_{\mathrm{eff}}) = a d_s^{*}(p_{\mathrm{eff}}) - c$.
 However, producing each purified pair requires $n_{\mathrm{pairs}}$ raw pairs per attempt and succeeds only with probability $p_{\mathrm{succ}} = g_{\mathcal{D}}(F_0; p_{\mathrm{local}})$, so the total raw consumption carries a multiplicative overhead.

-Distillation attempts can be executed either serially or in parallel; detailed analysis of both execution models is provided in Appendix~\ref{app:distillation_execution}.
-As the number of syndrome extraction rounds $R$ grows large, if successfully distilled pairs can be stored and retrieved across rounds, the long-term average raw consumption per round converges to
+Distillation attempts can be executed either serially or in parallel; detailed analysis of both execution models is provided in Supplementary Information~\ref{app:distillation_execution}.
+For a fixed module pair, with $R$ the total syndrome rounds across consecutive lattice-surgery operations and distilled pairs reusable across rounds, the per-round raw consumption converges asymptotically to

-independently of execution mode.
-Terminal overhead from unused buffered pairs is negligible for $R$ large compared to the buffer size.
+independent of execution mode.
+Terminal overhead from unused buffered pairs is negligible for $R$ large compared to the memory size.
 The long-term Bell-pair cost per round is therefore

 where $n^{\mathrm{round}}(p_{\mathrm{eff}}) = a d_s^{*}(p_{\mathrm{eff}}) - c$ and $p_{\mathrm{eff}} = f_{\mathcal{D}}(p_{\mathrm{raw}})$.